Football at the 2028 Summer Olympics

-The football tournament at the 2028 Summer Olympics will be held in Los Angeles and other cities of the United States from July 12 to 29, 2028.
+The soccer (association football) tournaments at the 2028 Summer Olympics will be held in Los Angeles and six other cities in the United States from July 10 to 29, 2028.

 Two different tournaments will be held in this sport: men's and women's.

-United States is the women's defending champions.
-Spain is the men's defending champions.
+Spain is the men's defending champion, and the United States is the women's defending champion.